-So within that 150, there are circles of more intimate relationships.
+Within that 150, there are circles of more intimate relationships.
 The furthest it breaks down is to the category of an “inner circle of intimate friends.”
 And that number?
 Five.
-The average human has (or should have) five close friends with whom they can connect with on a regular basis.
-It can vary by one or two, but five seems to be that sweetspot.
+The average human has (or should have) five close friends with whom he can connect with on a regular basis.
+It can vary by one or two, but five seems to be that sweet spot.
 This is especially true if your various friends fulfill different roles in your life.

 There comes a time (probably many times) in a man’s life where he just needs to talk to another guy and get some advice.
 Whether he’s a peer who’s beyond his years in wisdom, or an older gentleman you met at church, you need someone you can turn to when the goin’ gets tough.